Answers to some of the most common questions DeSales Transfer Students ask.

 There are additional procedures for international students who are interested in attending DSU.

-What available at DeSales?
+What academic support services are available at DeSales?

 At DSU's Academic Resource Center, you can receive tutoring services from professional and peer tutors in a variety of subject areas.
 Professional tutoring services are available in the areas of Math, Science, and reading comprehension/written expression.
 Furthermore, students with documented physical, psychological, and/ or learning disabilities may request accommodations through the Coordinator of Learning and Disabilities Services.